hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 <details>
 <summary>
-Remove the IKEv2 VPN connection
+Remove the IKEv2 VPN connection.
 </summary>

 Using the following steps, you can remove the VPN connection and optionally restore the computer to the status before IKEv2 configuration import.